gantry/docs/pages/01.gantry5/04.tutorials/14.multilingual-site-wordpress/docs.md

 ![](polylang/imgx.jpg)

 Go back to your theme settings, and select one of your Base Outlines and click on the Assignments tab.
-Assign it to Single Page (Assignments -> Page Context -> Single Page) and also the Language associated with this outline.
+Simply assign it to the Language associated with this outline.
 Repeat this step for each of your Base Outlines.

 ### Step 8: Home Outline